Energy Investment Firm Seamlessly Adds Plants to Portfolio Through Cloud

 Next, the team formulated a solution to address their findings and came back to the firm with its proposal.
 The holistic plan considered the control systems on the OT side, software, hardware, and monitoring, all related.
 And how each plant could be optimized with maximum flexibility to enable sharing information while securing sensitive data.

-The centerpiece of the solution: a cloud-based architecture.
-With the client’s approval, ProArch migrated Enel’s systems over to a standardized one featuring:
+The centerpiece of the solution: a Microsoft cloud-based architecture.
+As a top Microsoft partner, ProArch migrated Enel’s systems over to a standardized one featuring:

 - Microsoft Azure